 - Third-person Custody: In this type of custody, none of the parents are awarded the custody, but a third party, for instance, the grandparents, are awarded the custody if they file for it.
 This arrangement is ordered after the parents of the child fail to prove that they can care for the financial and welfare needs of the child or the death of the biological parents.

 What Factors Impact the Decision of the Court?

 The criteria that the court considers before deciding on who would be granted the custody of the child are as follows:

 - The most prominent factor that is of paramount importance is the interest of the child.
-The judge responsible for deciding on child custody cases always deliver judgments keeping the best interest of the child in mind.
+Therefore, the judge responsible for deciding on child custody cases always delivers judgments keeping the child's best interest in mind.

 - Who has been the primary caretaker in the past and who is currently looking after the child plays a role in deciding to which parent the custody will be awarded to.

-- The safety of the child is also taken into consideration to decide which parent should get their physical custody.
-Past incidences of violence mean a parent’s chances of getting custody are significantly reduced
+- The child's safety is also taken into consideration to decide which parent should get their physical custody.
+Past incidences of violence mean a parent’s chances of getting custody are significantly reduced.

 - The bond of the child with each of their parents also impacts who the custody will be awarded to

-- If the child is above the age of 12 then their preferred option is taken into account when delivering the judgment on custody
+- If the child is above the age of 12, then their preferred option is considered when delivering the judgment on custody.

 - The financial situation and stability of the parents are also taken into account.
-A parent should at least have enough resources to support herself or himself and a child support order can be issued to ensure the child’s needs are met.
+A parent should at least have enough resources to support themself, and a child support order can be issued to ensure the child’s needs are met.
 However, it is always good to have more financial resources.